canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 #.
 Log in to the Dashboard using your regular username and the password you
    gave to the setup script.

 #.
 Click Images near the top of the MAAS web page.
-This page will show the Ubuntu images that are available on the server.
-The setup script imports a 14.04 image for AMD64, as well as custom images for every 14.04 point release.
+This page will show the
+   Ubuntu images that are available on the server.
+The setup script imports a 14.04 image for AMD64, as well as whatever custom point-release images you specified.
 You may need to take additional actions in some cases:

    - If you see a blue circle next to an image, it did not import correctly.
 You can also check the Clusters page to verify the status